 Nestled within the pine barrens of Hampton Bays is Sweet Woodland Farm, the self-sustaining family homestead of Rachel Bristel Stephens, her husband, Mike Stephens, and their two children, Ben and Rayna.

+I met Rachel last year at the Hallockville Museum Farm seed-saving seminar given by Steph Gaylor, a voracious seed saving expert, farmer and owner of Invincible Summer Farms.
 Rachel was attending this seminar because Sweet Woodland Farm grows a variety of organic heirloom vegetables, flowers and herbs from seed.

 During the past two years, the Stephens have been growing their homestead steadily.
 The farm’s organic heirloom vegetables, berries, herbs and flowers are grown on top of a large hill.
 Nearby, dead pines killed by root borers this past spring were marked with tape.
 “Taking these trees down and opening up the area would allow us to produce more than twice as much as what we are growing now,” says Rachel.